 - Dry friction — brakes using leather disks that cause friction at the pivot of a lever.
 It was common in earlier vehicles but is now obsolete.
 There was an advantage to this system, as the degree of damping could easily be adjusted by tightening or loosening the screw clamping the disks, and it could easily be rebuilt with hand tools.
 The disadvantage is that the damping force tends to not increase with the speed of the vertical motion.

 - Fluid friction — this is the flow of fluid through a narrow opening, the hydraulics.
 This constitutes the vast majority of automotive shock absorbers.
 An advantage of this type is that by using special internal valuing the absorber can be made very soft.
 This then allows a soft response to a bump.
-Then quite it is quite stiff extension, which is the vehicle response to energy stored in the springs.
+This is quite stiff extension, which is the vehicle response to energy stored in the springs.

 - Magnetic effects — many hybrid automobiles now days have regenerative braking.
 This uses a reversed electric motor to dampen and eventually stop the motion of the vehicle.